-The rest of the paper is organized as follows.
-In Section \ref{sec:models}, we introduce the SUR model briefly and propose the MRF prior on the latent indicator variable.
-Then the SSUR model and SUR model with the MRF prior and random effects are presented.
-Section \ref{sec:simulation} shows the performance of the SSUR model and our approach (i.e., SSUR model with MRF prior) with respect to the structure recovery and prediction by the simulated data sets.
-In Section \ref{sec:GDSC}, we perform data analysis from the Genomics of Drug Sensitivity in Cancer project \citep{Garnett2012}.
-Finally, we discuss the main findings and conclude the paper in Section \ref{sec:conclusion}, we conclude the article with a discussion.
+The rest of the article is organized as follows.
+In Section \ref{sec:models}, we introduce the Bayesian SSUR model, propose an MRF prior for the latent indicator variables of the coefficient matrix, and introduce random effects for sample groups.
+Section \ref{sec:simulation} compares the performances of Bayesian SSUR models with our MRF prior to the hotspot prior by \cite{Bottolo2011} with respect to (w.r.t.) structure recovery and prediction in simulated data.
+In Section \ref{sec:GDSC}, we analyse a pharmacogenomic data set from the GDSC database.
+In Section \ref{sec:conclusion}, we conclude the article with a discussion.